-If you have weeds in your garden, we recommend a concentrated liquid lawn weedkiller that can be diluted and applied via a sprayer.
-This method is cheaper and more effective, and you won’t have pellets/granules containing nasty chemicals sitting on your lawn for weeks.
+If you have weeds in your garden, I recommend a concentrated liquid lawn weedkiller that you can dilute and apply via a sprayer.
+I’ve found that this method is cheaper and more effective, and I won’t have pellets/granules containing nasty chemicals sitting on my lawn for weeks.

 What is the Best NPK Ratio for Autumn Lawn Fertilisers?

-The best NPK ratio for autumn lawn feeds is one where the nitrogen content is lower than both the potassium and phosphorus, and the potassium is equal to that of the nitrogen and the phosphorous together.
+Based on my experience, the best NPK ratio for autumn lawn feeds is one where the nitrogen content is lower than both the potassium and phosphorus, and the potassium is roughly equal to that of the nitrogen and the phosphorous together.